Accommodation Around the World

 • San Pedro de Atacama: Cabin /Full House Anis del Desert was not our first choice of stay in San Pedro but it has everything we needed for a few days of stay.
 No complaints.

-• Antofagasta: This beautiful ocean view apartment has such a fantastic location near the ocean with the perfect views from the balcony at a really affordable price.
+• Antofagasta: This beautiful ocean-view apartment has such a fantastic location near the ocean with the perfect views from the balcony at a really affordable price.
 I highly recommend booking this!

 • Santiago: Modern apartment in downtown Santiago is an excellent apartment, perfect for spending a few nights.
 It has a grocery store downstairs and everything possible to make one feel right at home.
 After we got here, we didn’t step out for 4 days!